Nakajima quiver varieties in dimension four: Introduction

 \subsection{Structure of the paper}

-In \cref{sec:prelim} we give a background on quiver varieties, root combinatorics, and the connection between the two.
-Importantly we summarise the dimension \(2\) classification and provide balancing results that will aid us in the dimension \(4\) classification.
+In \cref{sec:prelim} we give a background on quiver varieties, root combinatorics, and their interplay.
+Importantly, we summarise the 2d classification of quiver varieties, and provide balancing results that will aid us in the 4d classification.

-The classification of dimension vectors (\cref{thm:dimvec}) is given in \cref{sec:roots}, starting from the \say{local structure} of unbalanced vertices and working through all possible balanced terminations.
-We then rule out any such dimension vectors that lie outside of \(\Sig\).
+These dimension vectors are given in \cref{sec:roots}, starting from the \say{local structure} of unbalanced vertices and working through all possible balanced terminations.
+We then rule out any such dimension vectors that lie outside of \(\Sig\), establishing \cref{thm:dimvec}.

-In \cref{sec:symplectic} we go into more detail on the geometric structure admitted by quiver varieties, in order to distinguish the varieties $\QV{\root}$ for all $\root$ obtained in \cref{sec:roots} .
-In particular we compute all of their isotropic decompositions, summarised in Table 4.1.
-As a consequence of this work we may classify all of the Namikawa-Weyl groups that arise for quiver varieties in dimension \(4\), which is \cref{thm:namikawa_weyl_groups_are_classified}.
+In \cref{sec:symplectic} we go into more detail on the geometric structure admitted by quiver varieties, in order to distinguish $\QV{\root}$ for all $\root$ obtained in \cref{ssec:class}.
+In particular we compute all of their isotropic decompositions, summarised in \cref{tbl:decomp}.
+As a consequence of this work we may classify all Namikawa Weyl groups that arise for 4d quiver varieties, which is \cref{thm:namikawa_weyl_groups_are_classified}.

 We complete the classification in \cref{sec:varieties}, proving \cref{thm:quivvar} using the invariants of minimial degenerations and projective crepant resolutions.
 This allows us to prove \cref{cor:g4} and state several conjectures for the number of such resolutions.